nebnotes/nebnotes.github.io/src/networking_and_communications.md

     - Not practical for large number of devices.

 > Hybrid topology can be made by combining different topology.

+## Types of Computer Network(Based on size)

+- Three types:
+    - Local Area Network: Small network limited within a small area like a room, a building, school, college etc. Eg. A buildings CCTV network.
+    - Metropolitan Area Network: Network mostly within cities and is used for sharing of regional resources.
+Eg. Traffic light network of a city.
+    - Wide Area Network: Very large network that covers country, countries or even the world.
+Eg. Internet.

+<div style="page-break-after: always;"></div>

 ## Network Architecture/Model